alleyinteractive/ad-layers/README.md

 ## Ad Servers

-The architecture of Ad Layers abstracts the functionality that would be common to any ad server and allows for extending the built-in Ad_Layers_Ad_Server class to add support for additional ad servers.
+The architecture of Ad Layers abstracts the functionality that would be common to any ad server and allows for extending the built-in Ad_Server class to add support for additional ad servers.
 Currently, Ad Layers only supports DoubleClick for Publishers (DFP).

 ### DFP